The outcome of "Operation: M.A.T.A.D.O.R.", especially The Stinger.

 Numbuh 5/Abby:Yeah, we told him everything he wanted to hear, we'll meet you up on the Moon base okay?
 Oh!
 And Numbuh one?
 Welcome back.

 In "Operation: D.A.D.D.Y.", it was revealed that Mr. Boss is Numbuh 86's father.
+Despite having being shown as a Child Hater plenty of times before, he claims that he loves his kids (he just hates everyone else's).
 Afterwards they admitted that they didn't really care if they were technically enemies, that they would just do their thing and still be loving father and daughter.
 It's both touching and funny.

 Another Numbuh 86 one: at the end of "Operation: S.L.U.M.B.E.R.", Numbuh Three, seeing that no-one else is willing to be 86's friend due to her acting like such a Jerkass most of the time, insists that she'll be her friend anyway.